ryanrodemoyer/git-evangelism/README.md

    * *Pull*: Retrieve the remote branch and update the local copy.
      `git pull <remote> <branch> --rebase`

-## Issues Management
-* Create issues in Source Control Provider.
-* Link commits to issues.

-## Fun: Cloud Deployments and Shortcuts
-* Deploying your code via Git to cloud providers like Heroku or Azure
+## Useful But Uncommon
 * Git Ignore
-   * force your entire repository to respect the .gitignore file (meaning files were committed before added to .gitignore)
+   * force your entire repository to respect the .gitignore file (meaning files were committed before the exclusion existed in .gitignore)
       __BE SAFE AND DO THIS IN A SEPARATE BRANCH THEN MERGE__
       `git rm -r --cached .`
       `git add .`